Israel strikes Gaza after its soldiers come under fire

 Breaking News Emails

-JERUSALEM — Israel carried out "wide-scale" airstrikes and deployed tanks against Hamas military targets along the Gaza Strip on Friday, killing at least four Palestinians, officials said.
+JERUSALEM — Israeli warplanes, tanks and artillery struck Hamas targets in Gaza on Friday, killing at least four Palestinians, after gunmen killed an Israeli soldier near the border, officials said.

-The strikes took place after Israel Defense Forces soldiers came under fire in a "severe shooting attack" Friday afternoon, the Israeli military said.
-It did not specify the condition of the soldiers.
+Israeli military officials said the soldier was killed when a "terrorist squad" fired at troops.
+The military did not give the condition of the other soldiers who came under fire.

-"Hamas chose to escalate the security situation — and will bear the consequences for its actions," the IDF said in a statement.
+"Hamas chose to escalate the security situation — and will bear the consequences for its actions," the Israel Defense Forces said in a statement.
+It later tweeted that its fighter jets had struck 60 targets, including weaponry warehouses and training facilities.

+A spokesman for Hamas told Reuters that the two sides had agreed to a ceasefire on Saturday.

+“With Egyptian and United Nations efforts it has been agreed to return to the era of calm between (Israel) and Palestinian factions,” Hamas spokesman Fawzi Barhoum told the news agency.

+NBC News has not independently verified the truce and Israeli officials did comment on the alleged cease fire.

-The Palestinian Health Ministry told NBC News that three Palestinians were killed by Israeli airstrikes and another was killed by sniper fire at the border fence.
-And at least 20 protesters were wounded, the ministry said.
+Prior to the reported armistice, the Palestinian Health Ministry told NBC News that three Palestinians were killed by Israeli airstrikes and another was killed by sniper fire at the border fence.
+Some 120 protesters were wounded, the ministry said.

-The strikes raised fears of a wider conflict in the region.
-The United Nations pleaded with all sides to "step back from the brink" of war.
+The strikes raised fears of a wider conflict, with the United Nations pleading with all sides to "step back from the brink" of war.

 The protests are partly meant to draw attention to the Israeli-Egyptian blockade imposed after Hamas took control of Gaza in 2007.